 Main stream professional photographers referred to their stickyback colleagues in disparaging terms, sneering at their inferior products, which were produced to an affordable price for a new customer.

 Stickyback photographers exposed their plates in cameras with multi-position camera backs.
-This allowed them to take multiple tiny images on a single plate, at minimal cost.
+This allowed them to take multiple tiny images on a single plate, much reducing their costs.
 Examples of two different multi-purpose backs by Marion are shown on our site here .
 Stickyback photographers also used multi positioning printing frames, allowing them to make multiple prints from the same negative onto strips of photographic paper.
 A number of camera manufacturers produced multi-position camera backs, but some photographers, interested in this trade, patented special stickyback camera backs and printing apparatus.
 Some of those involved in designing and patenting stickyback equipment included Spiridione Grossi, Dennis Benjamin Seaman, and George Thomas Bayley.
 The writer is not aware of the survival of any specific stickyback photographic equipment and would welcome any information on this topic.

 The size of the stickyback photograph is variable, particularly bearing in mind that they have probably been trimmed by the owner after purchase.
 The largest tend to be up to 60 x 40 mm, the smallest 28 x 35 mm.
 Where the photographer has used a Stickyback" sign board, the whole board is often only visible when the photographer has posed two or more sitters together in a landscape format.
 Where a photographer using a sign board has taken a portrait of a single individual then usually only part of the signboard is visible.